-The Office of Research is responsible for coordinating all audit matters related to sponsored research of the University.
-Federal, state, and public firm auditors must make their initial contact with the OR.
-Subsequent contacts by auditors with other University departments will be preceded by advance notice from the OR.
+Fiscal Services is responsible for coordinating all audit matters related to the financial management of sponsored research of the University with the assistance of the Office of Research.
+The Office of Research is responsible for all nonfinancial audit matters related to sponsored research.
+Federal, state, and public firm auditors must make their initial contact with the Office of Research or Fiscal Services.
+Subsequent contacts by auditors with other University departments will be preceded by advance notice from the Office of Research.
 The purpose of the advance contact is to identify the auditors, outline the general purpose of the visit, and facilitate the audit.
-Questions concerning the official status of an auditor should be referred to the OR.
+Questions concerning the official status of an auditor should be referred to the Office of Research.